More set-up tips

 Here's a plan for a highly convenient blockade base save.
 Skip at the end of the first bridge, then drive off and assemble blockade material, and optionally do some other early rearranging.
 Come back and resume normal play.
 Continue through the level until you're hovering above the exit of the rising tunnel, waiting for the dropship to leave.
 You should get a checkpoint after a while, namely a delayed 'dropship checkpoint' from triggering the dropship.
 Save to finish.
 Each time you want to try out a new blockade, you'll be able to do it with just a quick bit of late rearranging (skipping the tower checkpoint) using the material already assembled.

 If you don't want to have to do a descent trick, you could create a similar base save just with late rearranging, though you won't have such easy access to blockade material when assembling it.
 Here's the idea.
 Skip the tower checkpoint, then assemble blockade material and do any other rearranging.
 To get blockade material from the tower area, you'll probably need to blast Ghosts along or let Elites drive them into the area, as mentioned in the section on late rearranging.
 Come back to the tower area, get the tower checkpoint, and save.
-Each time you want to try out a new blockade, you'll be able to do it with late rearranging (skipping the pass checkpoint) using the material assembled.
+Each time you want to try out a new blockade, you'll be able to do it with late rearranging (skipping the pass approach checkpoint) using the material assembled.

 Rock geometry considerations